Arriving in Kuala Lumpur

 Exiting the train and arriving at KL Sentral everything is quiet, nothing is open and apart from a few security guards it may as well been abandoned.
 Making my way over to check what times the trains depart my one was not going to leave for another hour.
 I purchase a drink for 2.60 MYR ($0.60 USD) from a 7-11 type store, sit on the floor and enjoy the wifi from the closed BurgerKing located opposite me.

 Eventually time passes and becomes a social acceptable time to purchase a train ticket.
 The price is 2.60 MYR ($0.
 60 USD) one way to the Batu Caves.
+This is one of the best places to visit in Kuala Lumpur and is a must on any itinerary.
 I make my way down to the wrong platform, back up the escalator and eventually to the correct platform.
 I am the only female waiting, but the presence of a couple older tourists calm my nerves.
 The train arrives in the 7am dark which I board and make my way out of the city.

 The sun slowly rises over the next 40 minutes to my destination.
 The architecture and designs of buildings are highlighted and the locals on their morning commute make their way across town.
 Arriving at the Batu Caves train station at the end of the line I follow the rest of the locals to figure out how to exit the building.
 Next issue, how to get to Batu caves.